History of Ubisoft in Timeline

 In June 1986, Ubi Soft moved its operations from Paris to Créteil.

-In 1986, Guillemot Informatique was earning approximately 40 million French francs (around US$5.8 million).
+By 1986, Guillemot Informatique was earning about 40 million French francs (approximately US$5.8 million).

-By January 1987, Ubi Soft's first game, Zombi, had sold 5,000 copies, and the company entered into distribution partnerships for the game in Spain and West Germany.
-Elite Software's Commando sold 15,000 copies.
+By January 1987, Ubi Soft's first game, Zombi, had sold 5,000 copies, and the company entered distribution partnerships for its release in Spain and West Germany.
+Elite Software's Commando also sold 15,000 copies.

 1988: Yves Guillemot Appointed CEO

-By 1993, Guillemot Informatique had become the "largest" distributor of video games in France, expanding to markets including the United States, the United Kingdom, and Germany.
+By 1993, Guillemot Informatique had become the largest distributor of video games in France.

 1995: Rayman Released

-In 1996, Ubi Soft listed its initial public offering and raised over US$80 million to expand the company, establishing studios in Annecy and Shanghai.
+In 1996, Ubi Soft had its initial public offering, raising over US$80 million to expand the company, and established studios in Annecy and Shanghai.

-In 1999, Crytek demonstrated its CryEngine demo called X-Isle: Dinosaur Island at the Electronic Entertainment Expo.
+In 1999, Crytek showcased its CryEngine demo, X-Isle: Dinosaur Island, at the Electronic Entertainment Expo.

 2000: Acquisition of Red Storm Entertainment